dgtlmoon/sockpuppetbrowser/README.md

 (Playwright gives a high-level command set, which talks to `node`, that `node` then does the low-level CDP commands to drive Chrome directly)

-This project is the OpenSourced browser back-end for the amazing [opensource web page change detection](https://changedetection.io/) project.

 It is also more efficient to not need that extra `node` process like with some other systems (you would end up with two node processes).